Interplay of Charge Density Wave and Magnetism on the Kagom\'e Lattice

-The enhancement of ordered magnetic moments by the emergence of CDW is illustrated more evidently in the temperature evolution of FM+ISD at $V=(1, 1)$ in Fig. \ref{fig3}b and FM+LC at $V=(0.8, 2)$ in Figs. \ref{fig3}c and \ref{fig3}d.
+The substantial enhancement of ordered magnetic moments at the onset of CDW transition is further illustrated in the temperature evolution of $f$FM+ISD at $V=(1, 1)$ in Fig. \ref{fig3}b and $f$FM+LC at $V=(0.8, 2)$ in Figs. \ref{fig3}c and \ref{fig3}d.
 At high temperatures, the system is a paramagnetic (PM) metal at both sets of interactions, with $m=0$ on all sites and $\chi^\uparrow_{ij} =\chi^\downarrow_{ij}$ on all bonds.
 As temperature reduces, $p$FM with spins partially polarized sets in via a continuous phase transition.
-The spin-up and spin-down hoppings start to deviate from each other.
+The spin-up and spin-down bonds start to deviate from each other.
 This phase transition breaks the time-reversal symmetry but preserves the translation symmetry.
-The latter is broken at a lower temperature, where a first-order phase transition takes place to the coexisting state of FM and $2a_0 \times 2a_0$ bond-ordered CDW, i.e., FM+ISD at $V=(1, 1)$ and FM+LC at $V=(0.8, 2)$.
+The latter is broken at a lower temperature, where a first-order phase transition takes place to the coexisting state of $f$FM and $2a_0 \times 2a_0$ bond-ordered CDW, \textit{i.e.}, $f$FM+ISD at $V=(1, 1)$ and $f$FM+LC at $V=(0.8, 2)$.
 This transition is accompanied by a substantial enhancement in the ordered magnetic moments \cite{PCDai-Nature22} and the energy separation between spin-majority and spin-minority bands.
-The latter may induce a sudden spectral weight transfer detectable in optical spectroscopy \cite{Wenzel-PRL24,arXiv24-XQiu}.
+The latter may induce a sudden spectral weight transfer detectable in optical spectroscopy \cite{Wenzel-PRL24, arXiv24-XQiu}.